ArilessTir/churn/README.md

 # Churn Prediction

-The goal of this project is to develop a ml api with FastApi for customer churn and try to monotor it with with Grafana
+The goal of this project is to develop a ml api with FastApi for customer churn and try to monotor it with Grafana

 ### The data source: